Chapel: Beginning in October the children attend Chapel in the Church

 the children, numerous special events are held each academic year.
 Career

-Day, Amazing Apples Program (making of apple cider), Man with the Yellow
+Day, Amazing Apples Program (making of apple cider), Donuts for Dads,

 Community Service Projects: The children of Covenant United Methodist

 Preschool are involved in at least two community outreach service projects

 per year.
 Teaching our children to care for others is as important a lesson to

 us at Covenant as the lessons that teach ABC's and 123's.

 December 2018: We conducted a pajama drive to collect pjs for children and

 teens and delivered them to a local homeless shelter.

 November 2018: We made cards for a crew of sailors that are deployed on a